 The TOEs operating environment must satisfy the following objectives.
-These objectives do not levy any IT requirements but are satisfied by procedural or administrative measures.

-- O.INSTAL Those responsible for the TOE must ensure that the TOE is delivered, installed, managed, and operated in a manner which is consistent with IT security. - O. PHYCAL Those responsible for the TOE must ensure that those parts of the TOE critical to security policy are protected from any physical attack. - O.CREDEN Those responsible for the TOE must ensure that all access credentials are protected by the users in a manner which is consistent with IT security. - O.PERSON Personnel working as authorized administrators shall be carefully selected and trained for proper operation of the Scanner. - O.INTROP The TOE is interoperable with the IT System it monitors and other IDS components within its IDS.
+- OE.AUDIT_PROTECTION The IT Environment will provide the capability to protect audit information. - OE.AUDIT_SORT The IT Environment will provide the capability to sort the audit information. - OE.TIME The IT Environment will provide reliable timestamps to the TOE. - OE.INSTAL Those responsible for the TOE must ensure that the TOE is delivered, installed, managed, and operated in a manner which is consistent with IT security. - OE.
+PHYCAL Those responsible for the TOE must ensure that those parts of the TOE critical to security policy are protected from any physical attack. - OE.CREDENThose responsible for the TOE must ensure that all access credentials are protected by the users in a manner which is consistent with IT security. - OE.PERSONPersonnel working as authorized administrators shall be carefully selected and trained for proper operation of the Scanner. - OE.INTROP The TOE is interoperable with the IT System it monitors and other IDS components within its IDS.